AbuSalehFaysal/my-journey-to-product-management/README.md

 User personas are fictional profiles that represent various types of users.
 When developing a product, it's important to consider the diversity of users.
 User personas help us identify these different user types, which is essential for understanding the problems we aim to solve.

+## User Interviews in User Research

+User interviews represent one of the most established methods of conducting user research.
+During these interviews, a Product Manager (PM) engages directly with users to gather insights and feedback.
+By asking targeted questions, the PM can uncover valuable perspectives and experiences that shape how users interact with a product.
+This qualitative feedback is essential for understanding user needs, preferences, and pain points, ultimately guiding the development of effective solutions that resonate with the target audience.

 ---